Batched Compression (om_batchcompress)

 A remote server’s self-signed certificate (which is not signed by a CA) can also be trusted by including a copy of the certificate in this directory.

-The default operating system root certificate store will be used if this directive is not specified.
+NXLog Agent uses the operating system root certificate store if this directive is not specified.
 Unix-like operating systems commonly store root certificates in /etc/ssl/certs.
 Windows operating systems use the Windows Certificate Store, while macOS uses the Keychain Access Application as the default certificate store.
+See Certification Authority (CA) certificates in the NXLog Platform User Guide for more information on using this directive.

 CAFile